teambit/bit/docs/drivers.md

 * export
 * import

-The way that Bit Knows which driver it needs to look for is using the component's `language` attribute from it's [bit.json](configuring-bit.mdl#bitjson) file.
+Bit knows which driver it needs to look for according to the project's language attribute from it's [bit.json](configuring-bit.mdl#bitjson) file.
 Once Bit figured out which driver it needs, it will simply try to `require` for the driver in the directory that the command ran in.
-So if the driver is installed as a devDependency, it will be able to find it in the project's folder tree, just like any other module.
+So if the driver is installed as a devDependency, it will be able to find it in the project's node_modules directory, just like any other module.

 ## JavaScript